 The modern world… it can leave your head spinning, am I right?
 We struggle to go against the grain, but modernization pulls us back in at every turn.
 We aspire to live more simply, but find ourselves overwhelmed with the sheer complexity of simple living.
 It’s so very difficult to find a balance in homesteading.

-But, in some ways, I don’t envy them at all.
+Besides, there are so many incredible benefits to homesteading in the modern world.
+And we have a lot of advantages over the pioneers.
 Famine could strike at any time on any family.
 Epidemics, pandemics, and natural disasters with absolutely no warning could wipe out entire families, towns, and counties in short periods of time.
 Travel was incredibly difficult, time consuming, and, oftentimes, deadly.
 They didn’t have modern healthcare advances, the modern conveniences of motorized vehicles, or weather alert systems that we all take for granted.

 But, by utilizing some of those old-fashioned skills I can eat quality, organically grown food that I can actually afford.
 I can deal with power failure a heck of a lot easier than I could’ve 15 years ago.
 We are more in tune with nature, the seasons, and the world around us.
 We have gained countless skills that will help us further our dreams of becoming self sufficient.
 And we all have a much deeper sense of belonging and fulfillment than we did living in the synthetic world that modern life truly is.

 The key to balancing today’s world with the world of yesteryear is to use all of those modern conveniences and amenities to make learning those skills easier.
 Running water to water the garden until you figure out your drip irrigation system, hoses available for purchase to make that drip irrigation system.

 Using electricity to bake bread or preserve meat or food.
 Using modern compound bows to hunt for wild game.
 The internet to research or print books to keep on the shelf for reference when you need to learn a skill.